 By default, the x- and y-axis of a chart will stretch to a size relative to the largest and smallest bits of data you're displaying.

-You can customize the size of your chart though with ease.
+You can customize the size of your chart with ease.
 For instance:

 *chart Your test results